Joint Degree JD/MBA

 It is also possible to start our One-Year MBA immediately following your first or second year of law school.
 Beginning in the summer, you complete three sequential semesters before returning to the law school.
 In this option, you may complete the dual degree in three and a half years and graduate in December; however, the structure only allows for two summer internships instead of three.

 Students must apply to the business school and law school separately.
-If a student is accepted to both programs, they can enroll in the JD/MBA program.
+If a student is accepted to both programs, they can enroll in the JD/MBA.
 We look at test scores, GPA, work experience, essays, recommendations and interview when evaluating candidates.

 Most students interested in a JD/MBA degree do not possess the average five years of work experience of our typical MBA candidate.
 Many students proceed to law school directly from their undergraduate program.
 However, this does not mean that work experience should not be addressed in your application.
 The Admissions Committee is most interested in hearing how your life and work experiences will add to MBA class discussions and an eventual business career.
 A college internship, part-time job, or family business experience can provide relevant work experience to strengthen your file.
 MBA classes are highly participatory and lively class discussions are a key part of the learning process.
 Our recommendation is that you prepare your application in a way that highlights the skills you have gained from your work and organizational experiences.